FordLabs project banner, showing a sample hi fidelity prototype on a laptop.

 I collaboratively sketched with a group of six virtual and hybrid employees from various employers.

-Utilizing participatory design methods such as Round Robin sketching and S.C.A.M.P.E.R. mapping helped us find additional opportunities to improve the remote environment.
+Utilizing participatory design methods like Round Robin sketching and S.C.A.M.P.E.R. mapping helped us find additional ways to improve remote work.

 POWER OF COLLABORATION